 |

 My research bridges software engineering and practical AI.
-I have developed AI-driven program analysis tools using Boolean tensor models for syntax error repair and explored core-set active learning with dimensionality reduction to improve text classification on real-world datasets.
+I have developed AI-driven program analysis tools using Boolean tensor models for syntax error repair on real-world datasets.
 During my master’s, I designed TPNet, an interpretable transformer-based image classifier that shows how deep learning models can remain transparent and auditable.
 I also built a deployed web application that automated grading tasks, combining practical software design with applied machine learning.
 I am motivated by research that tackles real-world challenges at the intersection of technology, environment, and human well-being.
 I am interested in building AI systems that stay understandable and make a measurable difference where they are needed most. |

 TPNet (Interpretable Image Classifier): I designed a transformer-based image classification model that provides visual explanations for its predictions, reducing model complexity while maintaining accuracy (M.S. thesis project).